 - students with guidance of the expected time commitment

 - unit assessors with a measure against which they can judge volume of work within a unit

 - a transparent means to measure course volume of learning for each AQF

 If subjects exceed the SCU standard workload by more than 20 hours, the workload should be discussed with the course coordinator.
-Normally, even in community or workplace learning, the course workload would not exceed 600 hours per session.
+Normally, even in community or workplace learning, the course workload would not exceed 600 hours per term.
 If the unit requires significantly more time, then consideration should be given to making it double-weighted.
 Decisions about the workload that are beyond the norm should be discussed with the course coordinator and course team as this would be a whole-of-course consideration.

 Determining notional workload

 The actual amount of time each student dedicates to their learning in a unit will depend on many factors: prior knowledge, motivation, study habits, work commitments etc. However, notional workload is not a measure of the actual time spent by an individual.
-It is an estimation of the expected time students would spend throughout the 15 weeks of a session as a best-case scenario.
+It is an estimation of the expected time students would spend throughout the 6 weeks of a term as a best-case scenario.
 Such estimates are based on the professional judgment of the unit assessor and reviewing colleague or course coordinator and formal and informal student feedback on the unit.
-Estimations of student workload are developed during the unit design process and considered in the unit blueprint.
+Estimations of student workload are developed during the unit design process and considered in the unit overview.

-When planning textbook and essential resources it is important to consider these in association with other resources the students may have to use, e.g. readings, recommended websites and other recommended resources.
+When planning for a textbook and essential resources it is important to consider these in association with other resources the students may have to use, e.g. readings, recommended websites and other recommended resources.
 The workload associated with prescribed readings in all of its forms will impact the notional student workload.